fedora0xffff/Logger/README.md

 1. `mkdir build && cd build`
 2. `cmake ..` (by default, the debug build type is used)

-### target demo
+### target minilogger_demo
-`demo` target demonstrates logger usage example by creating a log file with chosen number of entries and measuring write time in milliseconds.
+`minilogger_demo` target demonstrates logger usage example by creating a log file with chosen number of entries and measuring write time in milliseconds.

 `minilogger_demo <log_file_path> <log_entries_number>`, see help for more info.
 - `make minilogger_demo`

 The built demo is saved as `build/<build_type>/minilogger_demo`

-### target libminilogger
+### target minilogger
-To build the mini-logger library:
+To build the mini-logger *library*:

 - `make minilogger`
 - `make install`

 After, you can include mini_logger.h, link against libminilogger and enjoy super light logging.

 ## TODO